BaseMax/CurrencyAPIGo/README.md

 ```

 - Rename .env.example to .env
-- change the Redis info with yours
+- Change the Redis information with yours

 ```bash
 $ cd ./cmd/currency